Just recently there was a post on one of the writing groups I follow, which asked:

 - Substantive Editing.

-Here, the manuscript is already finished as a first or second draft and the editor looks at identifying and solving problems of the story line, reorganizing chapters, rewriting entire sections, etc. The goal is to improve on readability and presentation.
+Here, the manuscript is already finished as a first or second draft and the editor looks at identifying and solving problems of the story line, reorganizing chapters, improving character development, rewriting entire sections, etc. The goal is to improve on readability and presentation.

 - Copy Editing (also sometimes called Line Editing).